-This appendix provides additional information to implementers (i.e., States and certain EPA Regions) on how to develop some of the data elements that need to be submitted to the RCRAInfo system as part of the Biennial Report data collection process.
-These RCRAInfo data requirements were developed from the recommendations in the WIN/INFORMED Universe Identification and Waste Activity Monitoring Program Area Analysis (UID/WAM PAA).
+This appendix provides additional information to implementers (i.e., Authorized States and certain EPA Regions) on how to develop some of the data elements that need to be submitted to the RCRAInfo system as part of the Biennial Report data collection process.
 In particular, this appendix explains to implementers:

-- How to set the "Federal Generator Status" for the RCRA Subtitle C Site Identification Form (Site ID Form); - 2.
+- 1. How to set the "Federal Generator Status" for the RCRA Subtitle C Site Identification Form (Site ID Form); - 2.
 How to set the "Include In National Report" flags for the Site ID, Generation and Management (GM), and Waste Received from Offsite (WR) Forms; - 3.
 Options for Selecting the BR Data to Be Stored in RCRAInfo Based on the "Include in National Report" Flags; and - 4.
 How EPA Will Compile the Data for the National Biennial Report.

 The "Federal Generator Status" and the "Include in National Report" flags are data elements in the Site ID, GM, and WR Form flat files that implementers must submit to EPA Headquarters (HQ) as part of their BR data submission.
-The specific formatting and data quality standards that implementers must meet when submitting the BR data (i.e., file specifications) are described in the

-RCRAInfo File Specification Guide: Hazardous Waste Report Submissions document.30
+The specific formatting and data quality standards that implementers must meet when submitting the BR data (i.e., file specifications) are described in the RCRAInfo File Specification Guide: Hazardous Waste Report Submissions document.30